 And that’s where we come in.
 We’re the UD counseling team, and our job is to work with you in responding effectively to whatever difficulties you might be facing.
 We are licensed therapists with wide and varying backgrounds in the mental health and wellness fields, as well as supporting fields such as education, chemical dependency, and ministry.

 Counseling is available to all undergraduate students, as well as to those graduate students who are enrolled fulltime and completing coursework.
 Counseling is not available to students who are employed fulltime and taking occasional classes in the graduate programs.
 There is no cost for counseling services.

 We are located in Haggar, upstairs next to the medical clinic.

-We provide counseling related to all late adolescent and early adulthood issues (for example, personal identity and social and relationship concerns), all college life issues (coping with the various challenges of university life such as managing time and interacting with new social groups), and psychological issues such as depression and anxiety.
-In addition to individual counseling, we offer group counseling opportunities as requested.
+We provide counseling related to all late adolescent and early adulthood issues (for example, personal identity and social and relationship concerns), college life issues (coping with the various challenges of university life such as managing time and interacting with new social groups), and psychological issues such as stress, depression, anxiety, self-esteem and self-image, and family of origin issues.

-In order, the top concerns brought to counseling at UD are depression, relationship issues, family of origin issues, anxiety, stress and coping, and sexuality issues.
+The most frequently noted concerns brought to counseling at UD are depression, relationship issues, family issues, anxiety, stress and coping, social skills, and sexuality issues.
 No problem is too big or too small for counseling.

-Because of the nature of the counseling relationship, counselors are both ethically and legally bound to honor the confidentiality of their clients.
+Because of the nature of the counseling relationship, counselors are both ethically and legally bound to honor the confidentiality of their adult (18 and over) clients.